kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - If you have several objects or systems delivering different functions, consider creating a new single system that could deliver these functions thus  eliminating the need for having several different systems.
 - If you have several separate different processes delivering different functions, consider creating a single process that will deliver a multiple functionality
 ### Examples
+- Abstract Factory Pattern
+- Visitor Pattern
-- Strategy pattern
+- Builder Pattern
-- Polymorphism
+- Flyweight Pattern
-- Double Dispatching, Pattern Visitor
+- Command Pattern
-- Pattern Builder
+- Iterator Pattern

 ## 07 NESTING
 ![](/40%20Principles/resources/07%20NESTING.png)